Easy recipe for bacon cream sauce from scratch. Master it on your first try and enjoy it in a variety of dishes.

 - Parmesan.
 It adds depth, an earthy saltiness and umami to the sauce.
 You can grate it yourself as shown in the video or simply add a couple of teaspoons of store bought grated Parmesan.

-- Salt & pepper, red pepper flakes and parsley.
+- Salt & black pepper, red pepper flakes and parsley.
 Season to taste, but be prepared to do so liberally to balance the sweetness of heavy cream.
 Red pepper flakes and finely chopped fresh parsley are our favorite flavor agents to add to the finished sauce.
 Alternatively consider scallions.

 As per the steps shown above, to make our bacon cream sauce you first need to cook the bacon until just crispy.
 Next you sauté the shallots in the flavorful rendered fat, add the heavy cream and allow it to reduce (thicken) before you proceed to flavor it and add back the bacon bits.
 Consider the points below before you make it for the first time.